 Convey A Consistent Tone And Message

-One video shared amongst all employees, managers and executives can remove any inconsistencies that might occur when managers deliver separate messages to several teams – or when messages are relayed down organizational hierarchies.
+One video shared with all employees, managers, and executives can remove any inconsistencies that might occur when managers deliver separate messages to several teams – or when messages are relayed down organizational hierarchies.
 By delivering a message through a video, you are able to control the delivery and scripting of the message you want to convey.

 Establish A Personal Connection

 Video humanizes us.
 When an executive is delivering a video message, employees see everything, from their facial expressions to their body movements, and even their real-time reactions after responses in company town halls.
 An employee sees this and feels like they are working with a real person.

 Establishing a personal connection using internal communication videos also leads to something that’s vital to the modern workforce: openness and transparency.
 When employees feel empowered to be open and more transparent with their work, it boosts collaboration in the office.
 When all of this is put together, you’ll find greater alignment around your company vision and goals.

 It’s not 1997 anymore, and employees have a variety of ways to communicate today.
 From mobile devices, to laptops, to traditional desktop computers and tablets, employees can consume content on any device.
 The advantage of creating video for employee communications is that your video can be formatted to fit any device, making it consumable anywhere.
 With multiple delivery methods, you increase the likelihood that your employees will want to watch the video, leading to higher chances that your messaging will be understood.

 You can write a manual or explain something over and over again, but sometimes, the message just doesn’t get through.
 With video, you’re able to create effective tutorials to show your employees everything from how to sell a new service, to how to build a piece of equipment.